transcom/mymove/README.md

 Even if an inline disposition is set, most browsers still allow you to override that behavior and automatically download certain file types.

-Since Edge does not download PDFs by default _and that setting cannot be changed_, we strongly recommend using that browser when investigating or debugging production issues.
-If you must use another browser, ensure you have changed your settings to display PDFs in the browser.
+Before working with the prod environment, ensure you have changed your settings to display PDFs in the browser.
 In most browsers, you can find the relevant setting by searching "PDF" in the settings menu.